 New York, NY 10001

 We adhere to the highest ethical standards in all of our operations.
 We are dedicated to protecting the privacy of everyone who interacts with us.
-We don’t sell, barter, give away, rent, or permit anyone outside of The New Design Congress, our fiscal sponsor, and project-scoped contractors to use or access information about our partners, collaborators, research participants, or website visitors.
+We don’t sell, barter, give away, rent, or permit anyone outside of New Design Congress, our fiscal sponsor, and project-scoped contractors to use or access information about our partners, collaborators, research participants, or website visitors.

 Where possible, we administer our own infrastructure to ensure that our data stays within our control.
-We sometimes use third party services to publish work and keep in touch with people, and understand the privacy implications of this.
-We have an active focus to do both of these things better through the development of our infrastructure project, Underscore, and by regular critical review of our infrastructure partners.
-Here you can find out what these services are and how we handle all sorts of data, from user research to job applications.
+We sometimes use third party services to publish work and keep in touch with people, and we understand the privacy implications of this.
+We have an active focus on doing both of these things better through the development of our infrastructure project, Underscore, and by regular reviews of our infrastructure partners.
+Below, you can find out what these services are and how we handle all sorts of data, from user research to job applications.

 If there is additional information you would like to see in this document about our practices, or if you have other comments or questions, please email us at firstname.lastname@example.org.

 Our Sites and Services

-We use the following services to run our websites and understand how people are using them:
+We use the following services to run our websites and understand how they are being used: